Honest IPO, Jessica Alba’s Beauty Company On Wall Street

 In the offering, Honest sold 6.5 million shares, raising $103.2 million to put to general corporate purposes.
 But it was private equity firm L Catterton that supplied most of the stock for the IPO, selling 15.5 million shares for $247.2 million.

-The firm Alba founded has grown to 191 employees, including chief executive officer Nick Vlahos, but she is still the central figure, bringing both her creative chops and her celebrity into the mix.
+The firm Alba founded has grown to 191 employees, but she is still the central figure, bringing both her creative chops and her celebrity into the mix.

 In its registration statement for the IPO, Honest described Alba as “a globally recognized Latina business leader, entrepreneur, advocate, actress and New York Times bestselling author.”